Byron/gitoxide/README.md

 If what you have seen so far sparked your interest to contribute, then let us say: We are happy to have you and help you to get started.

-> ❗️Note❗️: For cloning, `gix-lfs` needs to be locally installed or the checkout will fail. `git lfs install` must have been called once, followed by `git lfs pull` to replace the `lfs`-pointer files.

 We recommend running `just test check-size` during the development process to assure CI is green before pushing.

 A backlog for work ready to be picked up is [available in the Project's Kanban board][project-board], which contains instructions on how to pick a task.
 If it's empty or you have other questions, feel free to [start a discussion][discussions] or reach out to @Byron [privately][keybase].

 For additional details, also take a look at the [collaboration guide].